 Alternatively, requests may be sent by email with an attached PDF to: Mineral.Titles@gov.bc.ca.
 Please include a subject line of "Request for Reserve".

-When a reserve is requested, the Ministry of Energy and Mines, as well as the land planner for the appropriate region, reviews the content and proposed area.
+When a reserve is requested, the Ministry, as well as the land planner for the appropriate region, reviews the content and proposed area.

 The acceptance of a request for a reserve does not in any way guarantee that the reserve will be granted.
 The requestor should be aware that the request may be denied due to considerations such as mineral potential, the need for multiple land use capability in the area, or another pre-existing use of the land.

 There is no set timeline for the establishment of a reserve.
 The length of time it may take from the submission of a request to a decision on whether to establish a reserve will depend on both the complexity of the request and its relative priority with regard to interests of the Province.